ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Recommendations {#recommendations}

-All Domain Control Validation mechanisms are implemented by a resource record with:
+All Domain Control Validation mechanisms are implemented by a resource record with the following labels:

 1. An owner name related to the domain name being validated, and

-2. One or more random tokens
+2. One or more random tokens.

-Both of these are issued to the User by either an Application Service Provider or an Intermediary.
+Both of these labels are issued to the User by either an Application Service Provider or an Intermediary.
 An issued random token then needs to exist in at least one of the following to demonstrate the User has control over the domain name being validated:

-1. Validation Record's RDATA
+1. Validation Record's RDATA.
-2. The target of a CNAME (or chain of CNAMEs)
+2. The target of a CNAME (or chain of CNAMEs).
-3. Label of the owner name
+3. Label of the owner name.

 Variations on this approach exist to meet different uses.

-## Random Token {#random-token}

-A unique token used in the challenge.
-It should be a random value issued between parties (Application Service Provider to User, Application Service Provider to Intermediary, or Intermediary to User) with the following properties:

-1. MUST have at least 128 bits of entropy.
-2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.

-See {{RFC4086}} for additional information on randomness requirements.

-Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
-This is because base64 relies on mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
-If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
-Note that DNS labels are limited to 63 octets which limits how large such a token may be.

-This random token is placed in either the RDATA or an owner name, as described in the rest of this section.
-Some methods of validation may involve multiple independent random tokens.

 ## Validation Record Owner Name {#name}